Tanya Harding

-Tanya Victoria Harding (born 23 January 1972 in Brisbane, Queensland) is an Australian softball player, who has competed for Australia at four consecutive Summer Olympics, starting in 1996.
+Tanya Victoria Harding (born 23 January 1972 in Brisbane, Queensland) is an Australian softball player.
+She competed for Australia for four consecutive Summer Olympics, starting in 1996.
 Three times she claimed a bronze medal (1996, 2000, 2008), and once a silver medal (2004).

 Playing career

 The Queenslander was ranked in the top five pitchers in the world for over a decade.